InnPatron/Popstcl/README.md

 3. Procedure-level

 ~~~
-print $local_variable;
+print $module_variable;
-print @module_variable;
+print #local_variable;
-print ^proc_arg;
+print @proc_arg;
 ~~~

 ## Extensibility

 Commands can be implemented through the popstcl::vm::cmd::Cmd trait and passed as Box<Cmd>.
-Eventually, I want to be able to interact with C data and commands.
+Eventually, I want to be able to interact with C data.

 ## Cool Things